paritytech/polkadot-sdk/docs/CONTRIBUTING.md

 ## Release Process

 We are aiming for a **two week** release process of the `polkadot-sdk` repository.
-The output of a release are the Parity `polkadot` node implementation, the runtimes for the Westend & Rococo and new versions of the crates.
+The output of a release are the Parity `polkadot` node implementation, the runtimes for the Westend & Rococo networks and new versions of the crates.
 Given the cadence of two weeks, there is no need to halt a release process for any kind of PR (no BRAKES for the release train).
 There is only to be made an exception for high security issues for code that is already running in production.
-However, these critical bug fixes may warrant an out of band release any way, but this should be decided based on the severity on a case by case basis.
+However, these critical bug fixes may warrant an out of band release anyway, but this should be decided based on the severity on a case by case basis.

 ### Versioning